 Points to consider if you are switching from PAYE to REPAYE

 Monthly Repayment: If you are having trouble in the payment, than Repaye can help in lowering the payment rate.

-Income Based Repayment: It is used so as to reach as many as borrower which is based on the income of the individual.
+Income-Based Repayment: It is used to reach as many as borrowers, which is based on the income of the individual.